 - Strictly enforce no eating or drinking on the shop floor

 - Brief staff on behavioural expectations

 - Monitor staff compliance with required behaviours

-If you are cleaning after a known or suspected case of COVID-19 then refer to the guidance on cleaning in non-healthcare settings.
+For general principles of cleaning during COVID-19 and principles of cleaning after a known or suspected case of COVID-19 has left the area, refer to the guidance on cleaning in non-healthcare settings.

 On May 11th, the government released new guidance on workforce cleaning.
 See here for details.